Action

 from_iter()

-.
+Create an Action batch instance from iterable of Action.
 Each item in the iterable must consist of the same action spaces.
-For example, if first Action
+For example, if first Action has only discrete actions and the number of discrete action branches is 4, second Action must be same.

 @staticmethod